Ban-Zhan/ComplexHeatmap-reference/book/02-single_heatmap.md

 ```

 `row_order()`, `column_order()`, `row_dend()` and `column_dend()` also work for a list of heatmaps,
-it will be expalined in Section \@ref(get-orders-and-dendrograms-from-a-list-of-heatmaps).
+it will be introduced in Section \@ref(get-orders-and-dendrograms-from-a-list-of-heatmaps).

-## Subset a heatmap
+## Subset a heatmap {#subset-a-heatmap}

-Since heatmap is a representation of a matrix, there is also subset method for the `Heatmap` class.
+Since heatmap is a representation of a matrix, there is also a subset method for the `Heatmap` class.

 ```r